mikulpro/databaze_klicu/known_bugs_and_missing_features.md

 - no log output
 - no immediate warning if get_common_key() cannot assign a key
 - no real authentication
+- no choice if I want to pick floor or person first when lending a key

 # Admin app